enzo-project/enzo-e/doc/source/devel/param.rst

 .. code-block:: c++

+    // NOTE:
-    // NOTE: MethodOutput is a special case.
-At least historically, its factory
+    // - MethodOutput is a special case.
+Historically, it has needed to accept
-    // method needed to accept an argument other than just the parameters
+    //   an argument other than just the parameters
+    // - a delegating constructor is only used as a matter of convenience

-    // We have made a number of simplifications here compared to what the
+    // - We have made a number of simplifications here compared to what the
     //   source code actually looks like...

     MethodOutput::MethodOutput(/* ... */, ParameterGroup p)
       : MethodOutput(/* ... */,